ABornhorst/Marketing-Campaign-Performance/README.md

 # Marketing Campaign Performance

 This is a Jupyter notebook containing exploratory analysis of the marketing campaign database.
+Additionally I share the link of the same notebook stored in google colab.https://colab.research.google.com/drive/1eEDSiDKFwb414qiT_NtSpwin1TDskbMw?usp=sharing

 The database containing the marketing campaign information can be accessed through the following link: https://www.kaggle.com/datasets/manishabhatt22/marketing-campaign-performance-dataset